grzegorz-ozanski/payments-public/README.md

 - Secret masking in logs via PowerShell filters

 > See [README_actions.md](.github/README_actions.md) for full workflow logic.
 > Reference output used in CI is downloaded from a private repo to avoid exposing sensitive data.
 Any change to output must be explicitly reviewed and committed.
+> For security reasons, CI tests are run only in private repo copy

 ### 🏃 Dynamic runner selection in reusable workflows